Rebecca Ferguson biography

 Tom Cruise saw her performance in the mini-series, and recommended she be tested to play his leading lady, Ilsa Faust, in the 2015 film Mission: Impossible – Rogue Nation.
 Rebecca was filming the TV mini-series The Red Tent in Morocco, but went to London to do a casting tape for Mission: Impossible, thinking she would never get the role.
 She returned to Morocco and was filming a scene in which she rides a camel called Barbie, when she received word that Tom Cruise and director Chris McQuarrie wanted to meet her in London the next day.

 She dutifully returned and needless to say, Tom and Chris must have loved her, because she landed the role.
 For the movie, Rebecca went through vigorous training consisting of six hours per day for six weeks in order to perform many of her own stunts.
-Her performance was highly praised and she will be reprising her role in the sixth Mission: Impossible film.
+Her performance was highly praised and went on to reprise her role in the sixth Mission: Impossible film, Mission: Impossible - Fallout (2018).
 She was also named one of Variety’s 10 Actors to Watch in 2015.

 Besides acting, Rebecca is also a dancer, having trained in ballet, tap, jazz and street from an early age.
 She taught Argentinian tango to beginners at a dance company in Lund, Sweden for a few years.
 She has a son named Isac, who was born in 2007, with her ex-boyfriend Ludwig Hallberg, but the couple separated in April 2015.